 Genetic testing platform

 Advancements in genetic testing technology can make decisions on which genetic test to order complex.
-The use microarrays to detect single nucleotide polymorphism (SNP) and copy number variation (CNV) have been the industry standard for decades.
-However, improving accuracy and declining costs have accelerated the use of next generation or massively parallel sequencing technologies, especially in the research setting.
+The use of microarrays to detect single nucleotide polymorphism (SNP) and copy number variation (CNV) have been the industry standard for decades.
+However, improving accuracy and declining costs have accelerated the use of next generation or massively parallel sequencing technologies, especially in the research setting; however, pharmacogenomic implementers mostly are still using array-based platforms.

 Manufacturers of testing platforms add many pharmacogenes and variants.
 Depending on whether the platform is used clinically or as a discovery tool can determine the variants included on the platform.
 During the analytical validation process for clinical testing, laboratories must validate that each variant tested is accurate and precise and that the test platform has appropriate analytical sensitivity and analytical specificity.
 There are many guidelines for analytical validation.
 The CDC’s Genetic Testing Reference Materials Coordination Program (https://wwwn.cdc.gov/clia/Resources/GetRM/) uses consensus verification to characterize DNA samples for test development and validation as well as for proficiency testing and quality control.
 Research laboratories are not required to rigorously validate a platform like clinical laboratories.
 Standardization of platforms can occur if there is FDA-approval or clearance of devices.
 The FDA in the past has not approved certain variants on devices (e.g., Roche Amplichip) that are not well-characterized.
 Since FDA-cleared or approved platforms are often frozen in time as the cost-benefit ratio for improvements to a platform is not in the financial interest to manufacturers.
 Newer platforms on the market will often have more variants than previous cleared platforms in hopes of an arms race where more is better.
 For pharmacogenomics, where information is rapidly evolving, older platforms are often obsolete.